-Description: Specifies whether the MAX will disclose the existence of this route when queried by RIP or another routing protocol.
+Description: This parameter specifies whether the MAX will disclose the existence of this route when queried by RIP or another routing protocol.
 Private routes are used internally but are not advertised.

 - Yes makes the route private.
 The MAX does not advertise the route. - No means the route is advertised via routing protocols.